 December 11, 2022

-Never in my life! - Zetki do not want to have children.
+Never in my life! - Z-gen do not want to have children.
 Is it healthy?
 Prof. Dębska explains

-A white dress, a wedding and a boisterous wedding, and then a bunch of children - this is what a typical young girl dreamed about even in the decline of the People's Republic of Poland.
+A white dress, a wedding and a boisterous wedding, and then a bunch of children - this is what a typical young girl dreamed about even in the decline of the era of communist Poland (PRL era).
 Then she more and more often declared: “of course I am planning a husband and children, but not yet - first I have to finish my studies, find some job, we'll see.”
 There were probably many who did not fit into this scheme, but rather did not flaunt it.
 Why expose yourself to the conclusions of the omniscient that “you will still be wise”?

 This year's CBOS survey shows that among young people (data for both sexes, regardless of age group, are very similar) of those who decide not to have children at all, there are more than 20%.
 One, a mountain of two children, is considered by the vast majority.
 At the same time, it has been maintained for years that more than half of the respondents, in each age group, end up having fewer children than they originally planned.
 Demographers are increasingly talking about a catastrophe that can no longer be stopped.
 The youngest women in the study Ipsos They said they didn't want children because they simply couldn't afford them.
 Women mature that they are afraid of losing their jobs.
 More and more voices are being raised in all age groups that pregnancy in Poland is one big risk.
 However, it seems that this aversion to motherhood, however, is something more.
 We asked Prof. Marzena Dębska how it looks from the perspective of the gynecological office, but also from personal experiences.